A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: A Shell Frictionally Coupled to an Elastic Foundation

-Now, the above equation must hold for all elastic conditions, even under extreme conditions such as the \emph{incompressible elasticity} condition, i.e. $(\frac{\gamma}{1-2\gamma}) \bar\nabla_{\! i} v^i $ $= p(x^1,x^2,x^3)$, where $p(\cdot)$ is a finite function \cite{howell2009applied}.
-Thus, we may assume the following equation,
+Now, the above equation must hold for all elastic conditions, even under extreme conditions such as the \emph{incompressible elasticity} condition, i.e. $(\frac{\gamma}{1-2\gamma}) \bar\nabla_{\! i} v^i $ $= p(x^1,x^2,x^3)$, where $p(\cdot)$ is a finite function.
+Thus, we may assume the following equation

-Now, nondimensionalise the above equation by making the transformations $v^i = \ell w^i$, $x^\alpha = \ell y^\alpha$ and $x^3 = h y^3$ where $\ell = \sqrt{\mathrm{meas}(\omega;\mathbb{R}^2)}$, and where $\mathrm{meas}(\cdot;\mathbb{R}^k)$ is standard Lebesgue measure in $\mathbb{R}^k$ (see chapter 6 of Schilling \cite{schilling2005measures}), to obtain the following,
+Now, nondimensionalise the above equation by making the transformations $v^i = \ell w^i$, $x^\alpha = \ell y^\alpha$ and $x^3 = h y^3$ where $\ell = \sqrt{\mathrm{meas}(\boldsymbol \sigma (\omega);\textbf{E}^2)}$, and where $\mathrm{meas}(\cdot;\mathbb{R}^k)$ is standard Lebesgue measure in $\mathbb{R}^k$ (see chapter 6 of Schilling \cite{schilling2017measures}), to obtain the following

+where $g^3 = \sqrt{g^{33}}|_{\omega} = 1$ by construction.
 As our goal is to study shells, we consider the limit $(h/\ell) \to 0$.
-Also, as we also require Coulomb's law of static friction for the limiting-equilibrium case to stay finite in this limit, equation (\ref{CulombsEG2}) implies that
+As we also require Coulomb's law of static friction for the limiting-equilibrium case to stay finite in this limit, equation (\ref{CulombsEG2}) implies that

 where $q(\cdot)$ is a finite function.
-Furthermore, as we are seeking for a relation of the form of equation (\ref{DisplacementEG}), we may assume $q(\cdot) = 0$, and thus, we may assume letting $C=2\nu_F$ is a sound approximation.
-Finally, assuming that $\boldsymbol u$ is continuous on $\bar\Omega$ and noting that we have $g_{33} = 1$ in a shell by construction, we arrive at the following hypothesis:
+As the above equation must hold true when the bodies are deformation free, we find that $q(\cdot) = 0$.
+Furthermore, as we are seeking for a relation of the form of equation (\ref{DisplacementEG}), we may assume that $C=2\nu_F$ is a good approximation.
+Finally, assuming that $\boldsymbol u$ is continuous on $\bar\Omega$, we arrive at the following hypothesis: